| Title: | A 'ggplot2' Extension Inspired by 'GraphPad Prism' |

 Where this guide should be drawn: one of top, bottom, left, or right. |

-Control the length of the axis by adjusting the breaks
+Control the length of the axis by adjusting the breaks argument in

 the number of minor ticks can be changed using the minor_breaks